cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 keys with low-entropy inputs, they can learn information about the client inputs before the protocol completes.

-Based on this fact, using the core protocol functions in {{core-protocol}} is possibly unsafe, unless one of the following conditions are met:
+A client that uses this protocol might be vulnerable to attack from a malicious signer unless it is able to ensure that either:

 1. The client has proof that the signer's public key is honestly generated. {{GRSB19}} presents some (non-interactive) honest-verifier zero-knowledge proofs of various statements about the public key.
-2. The client input message has high entropy.
+1. The input message has a value that the signer is unable to guess.
+That is, the client has added a high-entropy component that was not available to the signer prior to them choosing their signing key.

 The named variants that use the randomization preparation function -- RSABSSA-SHA384-PSS-Randomized and RSABSSA-SHA384-PSSZERO-Randomized -- explicitly inject fresh entropy alongside each message